-Omaha Shoulder Dislocations Animation
+Omaha Shoulder Dislocation Animation

-Omaha Shoulder Dislocations Information
+Omaha Shoulder Dislocation

-This condition occurs when the head of the upper arm bone, the humerus, slips out of the socket formed by the scapula at the shoulder joint.
+A shoulder dislocation occurs when the head of the upper arm bone, the humerus, slips out of the socket formed by the scapula at the shoulder joint.
 Because the shoulder is not as stable as other joints, this injury is common.

 A shoulder dislocation is a very painful injury, and requires urgent medical attention to get the shoulder back in place.